-Story Of A Man (aka A Man's Story or The Slingshot), filmed in 2009, was the swan song K-drama of Hallyu star, Winter Sonata actor, and professional singer Park Yong Ha, who tragically committed suicide in summer 2010 by hanging himself with a camcorder cord in the bedroom of his parents' home; his mother found his lifeless body.
+Story Of A Man (aka A Man's Story or The Slingshot), filmed in 2009, was the swan song K-drama of Hallyu star, Winter Sonata actor, and professional singer Park Yong Ha, who tragically committed suicide in summer 2010 by hanging himself with a camcorder cord in the bedroom of his parents' home; his mother found his lifeless body at a time when his beloved father was dying of cancer.
 There really was a touch of sadness in him whenever the camera caressed him, even when he smiled.
 He has been missed by many fans around the world, not just Korea.
 I thought Park Yong Ha was great as the second male lead in Winter Sonata but here he has the difficult lead role of a man intent on vengeance, and he really shines.
 Rest in peace, we love you, Oppa, and will never forget you!

 Shin Kim (Park Yong Ha) is the carefree younger brother of a married executive who runs a mandoo food manufacturing company (mandoo are popular Korean dumplings).
 He coasts along irresponsibly in his life while his brother holds everything together financially for the family.
 He has a long time girlfriend he is only half-serious about, Kyung-ah Seo (Si Yeon Park), whom he beds but has no interest in marrying; she too doesn't want to commit to him but would prefer to marry a rich man.